forderud/MiniCOM/README.md

 Designed as a **compatibility library to enable usage of existing COM/ATL classes also on non-Windows platforms**.

 Developed due to lack of knowledge of any better alternatives.
 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.
-I'm hoping that Microsoft [xlang](https://github.com/microsoft/xlang) or a similar project will eventually replace this project, but cross-platform support have so far been postponed.
+I'm hoping that Microsoft [xlang](https://github.com/microsoft/xlang) or a similar project will eventually replace this project.
+However, cross-platform support have so far been postponed in xlang.

 ### Design goals
 * Support most automation-compatible COM IDL types.
 These are the types that can be directly accessed from C# and Python (using [comtypes](https://pythonhosted.org/comtypes/)) on Windows without any language wrappers.